awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [Panda ★3](https://github.com/wordlessj/Panda) - Create view hierarchies declaratively. :large_orange_diamond:
 * [NotchKit ★1619](https://github.com/HarshilShah/NotchKit) - A simple way to hide the notch on the iPhone X :large_orange_diamond:
 * [Overlay ★34](https://github.com/TintPoint/Overlay) - Overlay is a flexible UI framework designed for Swift.
 It allows you to write CSS like Swift code. :large_orange_diamond:
+* [SwiftyUI ★100](https://github.com/haoking/SwiftyUI) - High performance and lightweight(one class each UI) UIView, UIImage, UIImageView, UIlabel, UIButton, Promise and more. 🔶

 #### Activity Indicator